junlee91/android-spotify-demo/README.md

 ```

 ## Get data from Spotify Web API
-- Thanks to Kaaes for providing a easy way to use Spotify API from Android Client
+- Thanks to Kaaes for providing an easy way to use Spotify API from Android Client
 - [Spotify Web API for Android](https://github.com/kaaes/spotify-web-api-android)
 - [Documentation](http://kaaes.github.io/spotify-web-api-android/)